llvm-doe-org/llvm-project/README.md

 Clacc's compiler is the `clang` executable in the `bin` subdirectory of the LLVM build directory.
-The most relevant command-line options
+The most relevant command-line options are as follows:

-are:
+* OpenACC traditional compilation mode:
     * `-fopenacc` enables OpenACC support.
+Unless source-to-source mode is enabled as discussed below, Clacc translates OpenACC to OpenMP and then compiles the OpenMP.
+    * `-fopenmp-*` adjusts various OpenMP features when compiling the OpenMP translation.
+So far, only `-fopenmp-targets=<triples>` to specify desired offloading targets has been tested.
+* OpenACC source-to-source mode:
-* `-fopenacc-print=omp` implies `-fopenacc` and prints the OpenMP translation instead of performing normal compilation.
+    * `-fopenacc-print=omp` enables OpenACC support and prints the OpenMP translation instead of performing traditional compilation.
     * `-fopenacc-print=omp-acc` is the same except it also prints the original OpenACC in comments next to the OpenMP.
     * `-fopenacc-print=acc-omp` reverses that.
+    * `-fopenacc` is redundant with any of those options.
+    * `-fopenmp-*` support has not yet been tested in OpenACC source-to-source mode.
-* `-fopenmp` produces an error diagnostic when OpenACC support is enabled as Clacc currently does not support OpenACC and OpenMP in the same source.
+* `-fopenmp` produces an error diagnostic when OpenACC support is enabled in either mode as Clacc currently does not support OpenACC and OpenMP in the same source.

-For a full description of OpenACC-related command-line options, run Clacc's `clang -help` and search for `openacc`.
+For descriptions of all OpenACC-related and OpenMP-related command-line options, run Clacc's `clang -help` and search for `openacc` or `openmp`.

 Documentation
 =============